-Eating Disorders and the Mental Health Act 1983 (1 day)
+Eating Disorders and the Mental Health Act 1983 (1 Day)

 Many patients with eating disorders report that their encounters with the Mental Health Act 1983 have been largely negative experiences.
-They and their families feel disempowered and shut out of decisions surrounding their treatment, which can then be forcibly administered if they object to it.
+Often, they and their families feel disempowered and shut out of decisions surrounding their treatment, which can then be forcibly administered if they object to it.